Can You Pay Off a credit card with another Credit card?

 How to pay a credit card bill with another credit card

 Balance transfers and cash advances are the two most common ways to pay off a credit card using another credit card.
-Both can be considered shortly, but there are crucial differences that must be understood before moving further with either.
+Both can be considered shortly, but crucial differences must be understood before moving further with either.

 Cash Advance

-Although it’s possible to utilize a cash advance to pay off another credit card, it’s not a wise idea.
+Although utilizing a cash advance to pay off another credit card is possible, it’s not a wise idea.
 The fee for a cash advance is frequently higher than the fee for a balance transfer for the same amount.
 Cash advances have usually levied a fee upfront.

 You’ll never obtain a 0% APR on a cash advance, either.
-In addition, you’ll be charged interest right away, and that interest will typically be more than the card’s usual purchase and balance transfer APR.
+In addition, you’ll be charged interest immediately, which will typically be more than the card’s usual purchase and balance transfer APR.

 In other words, if you use a cash advance, you may end up paying more than if you just used the original card’s amount.